dandi/handbook/docs/11_using_dandi_web.md

-When you click on one of the `Dandisets` you can see that the searching phrase could appear in the description, keywards, or in the assets summary.
+When you click on one of the `Dandisets` you can see that the searching phrase could appear in the description, keywords, or in the assets summary.

 <img
 src="./img/web_search_dandiset.png"